Gravitational Potential Energy

 - Flower pots hanging off of the deck

 The general equation for gravitational potential energy comes from the universal law of gravitation.
 According to this law, every object possesses gravitational force due to its mass.
 Consider two massive objects in space.
-We call them source and test.
+Let us call them source and test objects.
 The energy stored by the test object when brought from infinity to a point inside a gravitational field is

 Ug: Gravitational potential energy